w3labsxyz/ethereum-staking-contracts/README.md

-# Justfarming Contracts
+# w3.labs Staking Contracts

-This repository contains the smart contract code for the Justfarming platform.
+This repository contains the smart contract code for the w3.labs staking platform.
 Contracts are organized in the [`contracts`](/contracts) directory. [`interfaces`](/contracts/interfaces) implement external interfaces we depend on, [`lib`](/contracts/lib) contains our actual contracts and [`test`](/contracts/test) the mocked contracts for testing.

 ## Contracts

 ### StakingRewards

-The Justfarming StakingRewards contract manages the allocation of staking rewards between a staking customer and the platform.
+The w3.labs StakingRewards contract manages the allocation of staking rewards between a staking customer and the platform.
 The primary contract `StakingRewards.sol` implements a pull-based approach for withdrawing validator rewards and fees respectively.
 For more information, see `contracts/lib/StakingRewards.sol`.

 ### BatchDeposit

-The Justfarming BatchDeposit contract enables deployment of multiple Ethereum validators at once.
+The w3.labs BatchDeposit contract enables deployment of multiple Ethereum validators at once.
 The `BatchDeposit.sol` contract interacts with the Ethereum staking deposit contract.
 For more information, see `contracts/lib/BatchDeposit.sol`.

 Credits also go to [stakefish](https://www.stake.fish) and [abyss](https://www.abyss.finance) who have built their batch depositors in the open: